Production Sponsor: George C. Lancaster

 Set in a dilapidated motel off the bustling Airline Highway, a group of misfits has formed their own unconventional family.
 They come together to honor and celebrate the life of Miss Ruby, a beloved community figure and former exotic dancer, as she nears the end of her life.
 With a palette of raw honesty and unapologetic humor, the play paints a portrait of those who inhabit the edges of the city’s allure, offering a mix of humor and heart as they navigate life’s complexities, and create a family in the most unexpected and overlooked places.

 A group of people living on the fringes of society face their personal struggles and chase elusive dreams in Lisa D’Amour’s vibrant, poignant, and darkly comedic dive into the gritty underbelly and vibrancy of New Orleans.
-Set in a dilapidated motel off the bustling Airline Highway, a group of misfits has formed their own unconventional family.
+Set in a dilapidated motel off the bustling Airline Highway, a group of outcasts has formed their own unconventional family.
 They come together to honor and celebrate the life of Miss Ruby, a beloved community figure and former exotic dancer, as she nears the end of her life.
 With a palette of raw honesty and unapologetic humor, the play paints a portrait of those who inhabit the edges of the city’s allure, offering a mix of humor and heart as they navigate life’s complexities, and create a family in the most unexpected and overlooked places.

 The Story